Battle of Fahs al-Riyah

-The Battle of Fahs al-Riyah or Fahs al-Rimah, was a confrontation between the Fatimid army, led by Ghazwiyya ibn Yusuf, and the Aghlabid forces under the command of Harun al-Tobni.
+The Battle of Fahs al-Riyah or Fahs al-Rimah, was a confrontation between the Fatimid army, led by Ghazwiyya ibn Yusuf Al-kutami, and the Aghlabid forces under the command of Harun al-Tobni.
 The two armies encountered each other unexpectedly in the area of Fahs al-Riyah, located in the northern region of the Aurès Mountains.
 The clash ended in a crushing defeat for the Aghlabids.

 Background

 As part of the ongoing Fatimid conquest of Ifriqiya, Ziyadat Allah III undertook military measures to secure the strategic city of Baghai, located along the main route between the Constantine Mountains and the Aurès, leading inland through Tbessa and Medjana.
 He appointed Harun al-Tobni to command an Aghlabid army of 12,000 men, reinforced by 5,000 local troops sent by his brother Ziyadat Allah al-Tobni, the governor of Baghai.
 The army was fully equipped and supplied, tasked with encamping in the area to secure the city and repel the repeated Fatimid raids.